mahfujr403/OncoVision/backend/README.md

 Enterprise-grade AI Medical Imaging Platform backend for Lung & Colon Cancer Histopathology Image Classification, built with FastAPI, PostgreSQL, and TensorFlow/Keras.

-> **Current status: live.** All planned backend subsystems (Phase 10 — Production Polish & Final Backend Hardening) are implemented: authentication, AI model infrastructure, the prediction pipeline, prediction history, reporting, administration, and monitoring.
+> **Current status: live.** All planned backend subsystems are implemented: authentication, AI model infrastructure, the prediction pipeline, prediction history, reporting, administration, and monitoring.
 It is deployed live on **Render's free plan** as a demo (see [Live Deployment](#live-deployment-render--neon--hugging-face-hub) below) — not as a production-grade, clinically validated system.

 📄 See also: [Project README](../README.md) · [Frontend README](../Frontend/README.md)